sourcegraph/sourcegraph-public-snapshot/hacktoberfest/hacktoberfest-2021.md

 When you are satisfied, open your pull request referencing the issue that you are resolving. **Add a `sg hacktoberfest 2021` label to your pull request** to increase its discoverability.

-**IMPORTANT:** Once you have a pull request ready to review, the 'verification/cla-signed' check will be flagged, and you will be prompted to sign the CLA with a link provided by our bot.
-Once you sign, add the user `natectang` as a reviewer.
-After that your pull request will be ready for review.
+**IMPORTANT:** Once you have a pull request ready to review, the `verification/cla-signed` check will be flagged, and you will be prompted to sign the CLA with a link provided by our bot.
+Once you sign, add a comment tagging `@natectang`.
+After that, your pull request will be ready for review.

 ## Further Info